tooremdrama/load-testing/README.md

 [https://github.com/tooremdrama/promocode]

+Feel free to use it on you own project.

 Test on is-promocode-valid has Error as response.

 Test on add-promocode has Success as response only for the first request because we can't add a promo code with a name already used.